-- A way by which Local Government Agencies can request Resources from CAL FIRE. - The emergency must be beyond the local government entity's ability to control - Can only be used when "all" other agreements have been exhausted. - This agreement can not be used to shift the cost of mitigating an emergency to another entity. - Resources are sent on a "closest resources" concept. - All logistical support for these resources are the responsibility of the requesting agency.
+- A way by which Local Government Agencies can request Resources from CAL FIRE. - The emergency must be beyond the local government entity's ability to control Can only be used when "all" other agreements have been - Can only be used when all other agreements have been exhausted.
+This agreement can not be used to shift the cast of mitigating - This agreement can not be used to shift the cost of mitigating an emergency to another entity. - Resources are sent on a "closest resources" concept.
+All logistical support for those resources are the resources. - All logistical support for these resources are the responsibility of the requesting agency.